pdp10/AstroJournal/README.md

 v0.7

+- Removed the field PowerExitPupilFOV from the session reports.
+The eyepiece information is now inserted in the file legends.tex included at header level.
 - Removed catalogue tsv and latex folder.
 List of observed targets is the list of contents for the second generated pdf (by_target)
 - Export observations by target